 Our policies and federal student privacy laws (FERPA) ensure that all your information will be kept strictly confidential.
 We will NOT contact your parents or share any information with them.
 In addition, AACC offers free personal counseling services to AACC students.

-Federal regulations give schools the authority to allow a student to borrow a Federal Direct Unsubsidized Loan when the student’s parent(s) have ended all financial support and have refused to complete and sign a Free Application for Federal Student Aid (FAFSA).
+Federal regulations give schools the authority to allow a student to borrow a Federal Direct Unsubsidized Loan when the student’s parent(s) have ended all financial support or have refused to complete and sign a Free Application for Federal Student Aid (FAFSA).
 Contact our office if this situation applies to you.

 For information visit the Federal Student Aid page on Dependency Status.